 Fall Pumpkin Harvest Festival at Great Country Farms

-Ever see a dinosaur eat a pumpkin?
-You can here when the “P-Rex” pulverizes a pumpkin while a pumpkin princess stands by.
-There’s also a giant jumping pillow, slides and putt-putt.
+There’s a giant jumping pillow, slides and putt-putt.
 Take a wagon ride to the pumpkin patch and get picturesque views of the mountains.
-Go back Nov.
-2-3 for the Pumpkin Chunkin’ festival.
+Don't forget to head back on weekends in Nov. for Pumpkin Chunkin'.

 Where: 18780 Foggy Bottom Rd., Bluemont, VA